Friulians

-Friulians, also called Friulans or Furlans (Furlans, Italian: Friulani, Furlani), are an ethnolinguistic minority living primarily in Italy, with a significant diaspora community.
+Friulians, also called Friulans or Furlans (Furlans, Friulani, Furlani), are a Romance ethnic group and native to Friuli region of Italy, although they have a significant diaspora community.

-Friulians primarily inhabit the region of Friuli and speak the Rhaeto-Romantic language Friulian, which is closely related to Ladin, spoken primarily in South Tyrol/Alto Adige, and Romansh, native to the Canton of Grisons in Switzerland.
+They natively speak the Rhaeto-Romantic language Friulian, which is closely related to Ladin, spoken primarily in South Tyrol/Alto Adige, and Romansh, native to the Canton of Grisons in Switzerland.

 Distribution

-About 600,000 Friulians live in the historical region of Friuli and in parts of Veneto.
-As the Friulian language's use has decreased, there are likely around 1 million in total, with an increasing amount speaking Italian as a first language.
+About 600,000 Friulians live in the historical region of Friuli and parts of Veneto.
+As the Friulian language's use has decreased, there are around 1 million in total, with an increasing amount speaking Italian as a first language.
 Some other thousands live in diaspora communities in the United States, Canada, Argentina, Brazil, Uruguay, Venezuela, Australia, and Belgium.

 They traditionally speak Friulan, a distinct Rhaeto-Romance language which is the second largest recognized minority language in Italy after Sardinian.
 Genetically, Friulians cluster with broader Europe populations although still show the greatest genetic similarity with the other Italian populations.
 Friulians have served during the First World War, notably at the Battle of Vittorio Veneto, where 7,000 Friulians were captured by the Italian Army.
 Friulians also served in the Second World War, but only a few records remain on the topic.